-Everyone knows the old adage “an apple a day keeps the doctor away” but research over the last decade has begun to reveal why that is true: strongly antioxidant polyphenols that reside in the skin.
+Everyone knows the old adage “an apple a day keeps the doctor away” but research over the last two decades has begun to reveal why that is true: strongly antioxidant polyphenols that reside in the skin.

 Other research has shown whole apples’ benefits in the following common health problems:

 Although an apple’s fiber content is modest, it affects the body as though it were much higher.
 Scientists do not yet understand the mechanism completely, but the polyphenols and other phytonutrients in apples seem to interact with pectin and other fibers to enhance the fibers’ effect.
 Not only is digestion improved, but apples measurably decrease levels of bad LDL cholesterol, and elevate levels of good high-density (HDL) cholesterol.